EthanSuperior/startup/README.md

 For this deliverable I built out the structure of my application using HTML.

-HTML pages - Four HTML page that represent the ability to login, play the game, view scores and see a bit about the game.
+HTML pages - Four HTML page that represent the ability to login, play the game, view scores and the rules.

 Links - The login page automatically links to the play page.
 All other pages have a menu.

 Text - An about page with information on the game of Go.

 Images - There is an image representing the board, this will become a HTML canvas when we get to JS for interaction.

 Login - Input box and submit button for login info with username/password.

 Database - The scores of past games, and player infor along with username/password database.

 WebSocket - The game will be played with realtime information.

 ## CSS deliverable